Virginia Eviction Notices

 Virginia eviction notice, more commonly known as the “Notice to Quit,” is a document that a landlord will serve on a tenant to give them notice of the impending termination of their lease agreement.
 The amount of notice given varies from immediate (no notice) to thirty (30) days’ notice, depending on the reason for terminating the lease.
 If the tenant hasn’t paid rent or has committed a remediable lease violation, they will be given a fixed period of time to pay rent or “cure” the violation.
 The tenant must comply with the landlord’s demands or move off the property by the date indicated on the notice.
 Otherwise, the landlord can file a lawsuit against the tenant and have them evicted by court order.

 How to Evict a Tenant (Process)

-Step 4 – There are two types of evictions; the 24-hour lock change, and the “full” eviction.
-Most landlords choose to do a 24-hour lock change eviction simply because it costs less and is usually easier to deal with.
-If the landlord decides to do a 24-hour eviction, they must hire a locksmith to change all of the exterior locks, and then must allow the tenant 24 hours to remove their property/possessions from the rental unit.
-After the 24 hour period has lapsed, the possessions of the tenant become property of the landlord.
-In a “full” eviction, the landlord must hire a locksmith to switch the locks out, and then must hire workers to remove the possessions of the tenant from the rental property.
-The Sheriff will oversee the eviction process, and may require the landlord to purchase moving boxes (as well as a truck) for the possessions of the tenant.
+There are two types of evictions; the twenty-four (24) hour lock change, and the “full” eviction.
+If the landlord decides to do a twenty-four (24) hour lock change eviction, they must hire a locksmith to change all of the exterior locks, and give the tenant twenty-four (24) hours to remove their possessions from the rental unit.
+Once this period of time has elapsed, any possessions of the tenant still left on the premises become the property of the landlord.
+In a “full” eviction, in addition to hiring a locksmith to switch the locks out, the landlord must hire workers to remove the possessions of the tenant from the rental property.
+The Sheriff will oversee the eviction process, and may require the landlord to purchase moving boxes and pay for a moving truck to transport the possessions of the tenant.